cvat-ai/cvat/site/content/en/docs/administration/advanced/webhooks.md

 In CVAT you can create webhook for project or for organization.
 For creation, you can use our user interface or direct API calls.

-In order to create webhook via an API call, see the swagger documentation.
-(TO-DO: ADD LINK HERE) And also see examples of creating webhooks in our REST API tests.
-(TO-DO: ADD LINK HERE)
+In order to create webhook via an API call, see the [swagger documentation](https://app.cvat.ai/api/docs).
+And also see examples of creating webhooks in our [REST API tests](https://github.com/opencv/cvat/blob/develop/tests/python/rest_api/test_webhooks.py).

 ### Create Webhook for project